Citrus-Software/tangerine-docs/docs/developer/inout.md

   <details>
     <summary>Add option</summary>

-    Import to current selection with add option create :
+    Importing to the current selection with the "Add" option will create:
     - An Alembic node
-    - Only nodes that does not exists in actual hierarchy but exists in .abc file
+    - Only the nodes that do not already exist in the current hierarchy but are present in the `.abc` file

-    Animated nodes of the hierarchy will be linked to the Alembic node created
+    Animated nodes in this hierarchy will be linked to the created Alembic node.

   </details>
   <details>
     <summary>Merge option</summary>

-    Import to current selection with merge option create :
+    Importing to the current selection with the "Merge" option will create:
     - An Alembic node
-    - The full hierarchy of nodes contained in alembic file, in Maya format (transform, meshs, locators, ...)
+    - The full hierarchy of nodes contained in the Alembic file, in Maya format (transforms, meshes, locators, etc.)

     ```mel
     AbcImport -mode import -connect "jb" "E:/TEMP/tangerine/Tangerine Demo 2025/api_tests/tangerine_modeling.abc"